Call For Speakers

 Come share your experience at the 2018 Trimble Dimensions User Conference – a premier opportunity to showcase your success and share how innovation has helped to boost your business.
 We’re planning an action-packed agenda and need dynamic speakers to inform and inspire industry peers from around the globe at this unparalleled combination of education, innovation and networking.

 Review the guidelines below for submission requirements.
 Proposals must be received no later than end of day June 1, 2018.
-Presentations are selected based on strength of topic and relevance to the industries we serve and will be notified of their status beginning July 16, 2018.
+Presentations are selected based on strength of topic and relevance to the industries we serve.
+Speakers will be notified of their status by August 1, 2018.

 Check out the Presentation Proposal Handbook for presentation topics, content templates, and other helpful tips.
 It’s designed to guide new speakers to success and offer reminders to those who’ve done it before.